rust-lang/book/src/ch04-01-what-is-ownership.md

   |          ^ not found in this scope
 ```

 You probably have the intuition that it's good for Rust to ensure that variables are defined before they are used.
 But why?
-To justify the rule, we have to ask the question: **what would happen if Rust allowed a rejected program to compile?**
+To justify the rule, we have to ask: **what would happen if Rust allowed a rejected program to compile?**

 Let's first consider how the safe program compiles and executes.
 On a computer with a processor using an [x86](https://en.wikipedia.org/wiki/X86) architecture, Rust generates the following assembly code for the `main` function in the safe program ([see the full assembly code here](https://rust.godbolt.org/z/TbqnTaK3j)):